 I’m still working on my own, and it’s not easy.
 But I’m not just doing it for me.
 I’m also doing it for my kids, for my grandkids, for my marriage, for my friendships, for the quality of life I have left.
 And for my own happiness, because I’m tired of allowing faulty wiring keep me from reaching all the potential I’ve been so graciously given.

-No matter your age, don’t let limiting beliefs hold you back.
+Stand up for your future self, and decide that you’re not going to let limiting beliefs hold you back.
 Do some rewiring of your own, so you can start living the life you dare to dream of.